bbc/genie-starter-pack/docs/data-storage.md

 # Using Local Storage and Cookies

+Ideally, data should not be stored.
+If it is stored, data must not be personal and should adhere to the cookie policy of the browser.
+If the game contains sign in, it must respect the privacy settings on the user's account.

-Saving data must go through the [GMI](gmi.md).
+Data must be saved through the [GMI](gmi.md).
 This ensures all data access complies with BBC data policies.

 ## Cookies/Local Storage disabled